seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 - [x] Added the `progress` section
 - [x] Added the `file info` section
 - [x] Added the `file history` section
+- - [x] Added an entry for version 1
 - [ ] No other changes in version 1

 </details>